|

 - 1902.
 Closure

-executions transferred to Pentonville prison and female ones to Holloway
+Male executions transferred to Pentonville prison and female ones to

-prison.
-George Woolfe becomes the last to be
+Holloway prison.
+George Woolfe becomes the last to

 girlfriend.
 A total of 1,120 men and 49 women were executed at Newgate

-over the 119 year period from the 7th of November 1783 (after the move from
+year period from the 7th of November 1783 (after the move from Tyburn) to

-September 1902.
-John MacDonald is the first of 120 men to be hanged at London's
+30th of September John MacDonald becomes the first of 120 men to be hanged

-the "Finchley Baby Farmers" became the first of 5 women to be
+the "Finchley Baby Farmers" became the first of five women to be

 hanged at Holloway. (see Baby farmers) (The others were Edith